 One great thing about peas is they don’t need a pollinator!
 It’s all done internally so you don’t have to worry about a lack of buzzing friends holding back your harvest.

 It is worth noting that you’ll have a smaller harvest in the fall than you can expect in the spring.
 However, peas are legumes and they do add some nitrogen back to the soil so if you’ve got the space they aren’t a bag choice.

-The rhizobium bacteria that live in the root nodules of the pea plants and convert atmospheric nitrogen to usable fertilizer.
+The rhizobium bacteria live in the root nodules of the pea plants and convert atmospheric nitrogen to usable fertilizer.
 This relationship breaks down when the temps drop but it was good while it lasted right?

 Which Peas to Plant in the Fall

 I grow a lot of things but I’ve never bothered to grow shelling peas.
-While I enjoy eating them I’ve never found it worth while.
+While I enjoy eating them I’ve never found it worthwhile.
 I don’t have a large garden and there are other things I’d rather put in the space.

 Shell peas also take longer to reach maturity.
-And since you’re waiting on the peas inside the shell it’s an all or nothing game.
+And since you’re waiting on the peas inside the shell it’s an all-or-nothing game.

-My favorite type of peas are snow peas, or the flat ones you get in a stir fry.
+My favorite type of peas are snow peas or the flat ones you get in a stir fry.
 This year I grew Oregon Sugar Pod II.
 Let me tell you, those are some good peas.

 If you’re set get a hard frost you can just pick the rest, even the little ones.
 Hey might lack a little in flavor but it’s better than watching the whole crop die a week before thy make it to the dinner plate.